-Alopecia Areata is an autoimmune disease which can affect men, women and even children.
+Alopecia Areata is an autoimmune disease that can affect men, women and even children.
 The autoimmune system of an affected person attacks the hair follicle causing the hair to fall out in round patches.

 Traditionally, treatment for Alopecia Areata has involved medication taken orally, injected or applied topically.
 These medications either suppress the immune system to reduce hair loss or facilitate hair re-growth.
 Most often patients are required to use a combination of medications.

-A typical PRP treatment however, involves extracting a sample of the patient’s blood.
+A typical PRP treatment, however, involves extracting a sample of the patient’s blood.
 This blood is then spun in a centrifuge in order to separate the platelets from the rest of the plasma.
 An agent is then added to the solution to activate growth factors.
 The platelet-rich solution is then injected back into the patient’s scalp and stimulates hair follicles to grow.

 Some of the potential benefits of PRP are as follows:

 PRP treatment is a non-invasive procedure that does not require surgery or the after care that accompanies surgery.

 Some oral medication requires a daily intake in order to maintain hair growth.
 Forgetting to take medication daily or stopping it altogether can result in a return of hair loss.
 Unlike oral medication, PRP requires monthly treatments and results may last from between six months to a year.
 In a study conducted by V. Cervelli et an l, five men were injected with PRP injections for pattern hair loss, while the remaining five men were injected with a placebo.
 Each patient received three treatments one month apart.
 Following three treatment cycles “improvements were seen in the mean increase of 18.0 hairs in the target area and a mean increase in total hair density of 27.7 (number of hairs /cm2)”.

 - A viable option for women experiencing hair loss